publiclab/Leaflet.DistortableImage/README.md

 <ul><li>Returns true if any <code>L.DistortableImageOverlay</code> instances are collected.</li></ul>
 </details>

-Maps converted into JSON file and saved to archive.org can be reconstructed.
-This also applies to all the JSON files generated from legacy mapknitter.org and stored on archive.org
+Retrieve image from Json file containing image property set.
+The property set can be used to instantiate new imageOverlays.
 <details><summary><code><b>recreateImagesFromJsonUrl(string)</b>: {avg_cm_per_pixel <string>, imgCollectionProps<{}>}</code></summary>
-<ul><li>Returns imageCollectionIbject if successful or empty object if unsuccessful <code>L.DistortableImageOverlay</code> instances are collected.</li></ul>
+<ul><li>Returns imageCollectionIbject if successful or empty object if unsuccessful</li></ul>

-Example
+Example<br>
-//1.
-Instantiate an empty `DistortableCollection`
+// 1.
+Instantiate an empty `distortableCollection`<br>
 <code>imgGroup = L.distortableCollection().addTo(map);</code>

-//2.
-Get property set for each of the images
+// 2.
+Get property set for each of the images<br>
 <code>const imageCollectionObj = await map.imgGroup.recreateImagesFromJsonUrl(jsonDownloadURL);</code>

-<b>Note:</b> jsonDownloadUrl must be in format:
+Note: <code>jsonDownloadUrl</code> must be in either of these formats:<br>
-	i. https://archive.org/download/mkl-2-2/mkl-2-2.json (for json files generated from Mapknitter-Lite)
+	i. https://archive.org/download/mkl-2-2/mkl-2-2.json (for json files generated from Mapknitter-Lite)<br>
-		- "mkl-2-2" is the identifier provided by archive.org after a file is uploaded to the service (i.e., archive,org)
+		- "mkl-2-2" is the identifier provided by Internet Archive after a file is uploaded to the service (i.e., archive.org)<br>
 		- "mkl-2-2.json" name of the Json file

-	ii.
-OR https://archive.org/download/mapknitter/--10.json (for json files from legacy mapknitter.org)
+	ii. https://archive.org/download/mapknitter/--10.json (for json files from legacy mapknitter.org)<br>
-		- "mapknitter" is the path for all the legacy Json files and must be present in the URL
+		- "mapknitter" is the path for all the legacy Json files and must be present in the URL<br>
-		- "--10.json"
+		- "--10.json" is th name of the Json file<br>

-//3.
-Iterate through each of the property sets and place each of them on the tile map using:
+// 3.
+Iterate through each of the property sets, extract the imageURL, tooltipText and corners imageCollectionObj then place each of them on the tile map using:
-<code>image = L.distortableImageOverlay(imageURL,{tooltipText, corners});</code> // extract the imageURL, tooltipText and corners from each of the property set in imageCollectionObj
-<code>map.imgGroup.addLayer(image);</code>
+<code>image = L.distortableImageOverlay(imageURL,{tooltipText, corners});</code><br>
+<code>map.imgGroup.addLayer(image);</code><br>
 </details>

-==> *******

 ---

 `L.DistortableCollection.Edit`